EGI-Federation/documentation/content/en/providers/high-throughput-compute/storage-accounting/_index.md

 The [APEL SSM](https://github.com/apel/ssm) software can be installed from the [UMD-4 repository](https://repository.egi.eu/).

-### Add the information to EGI Information Database
+### Add the information to EGI Configuration Database

-You need to add a new service endpoint for that host to [EGI Information Database](https://goc.egi.eu/) with the service type `eu.egi.storage.accounting` and the correct host certificate DN.
+You need to add a new service endpoint for that host to [EGI Configuration Database](https://goc.egi.eu/) with the service type `eu.egi.storage.accounting` and the correct host certificate DN.
 The Accounting Repository takes up to an hour to update its ACL from the configuration Database and the [EGI Messaging Service](../../../internal/messaging/) take up to 4